60% Off on Annual Plans! New Year Sale.đŸ”„Subscribe now!

 Citation vs. References

-On the other hand, references are like the full team roster at the end of your work.
-They list all the sources you've cited in detail, with the author's name, title, date, and more.
+References, on the other hand, are the detailed list at the end of your work.
+They provide full information about the sources you’ve cited, including the author’s name, title, date, and more.

 Citations References